apify/super-scraper/README.md

   --header 'Authorization: Bearer YOUR_APIFY_API_TOKEN'
 ```

+## Authentication

+The best way to authenticate is to pass your Apify API token using the `Authorization` HTTP header.
-Note that instead of the `Authorization` HTTP header, you can also pass your Apify API token via the `token` query parameter to authenticate the requests:
+Note that you can also pass the API token via the `token` query parameter to authenticate the requests:

 ### Node.js